glealnunes/glealnunes/README.md

 - Actively participated in daily Scrum meetings

 #### **Principais projetos:**
-- **Online Time Clock System with Photography**: Developed a system for employee time registration via photographic recognition, optimizing HR processes
+- **Online Time Clock System with Photography**: Developed a system for employee time registration via photographic recognition, optimizing HR processes.

 #### **Resultados alcançados:**
-- Contributed to a 100% increase in efficiency for daily task updates, reinforcing agile monitoring culture in the team
+- Contributed to a 100% increase in efficiency for daily task updates, reinforcing agile monitoring culture in the team.
-- Collaborated in delivering more responsive and optimized systems, directly impacting internal user satisfaction
+- Collaborated in delivering more responsive and optimized systems, directly impacting internal user satisfaction.

-### **Web Front-End Developer | AJU Estúdio | Aug/2022 - Oct/2022**

-#### **Principais responsabilidades:**
-- Developed responsive pages using Angular, HTML, SCSS
-- Participated in design alignment meetings and technical requirements
-- Collaborated in a multidisciplinary team throughout the development cycle

-#### **Principais projetos:**
-- **Cajueiros Portal**: Developed a web platform with mobile and desktop versions to increase online visibility for clients

-#### **Resultados alcançados:**
-- Delivered a solution that doubled online visibility for Cajueiros team clients
-- Implemented reusable components that reduced development time by 30%

-### **System Developer Intern | Grupo GNC | Jun/2021 - Sep/2022**

-#### **Principais responsabilidades:**
-- Developed Full Stack applications using Ionic framework
-- Created and maintained responsive interfaces for internal systems
-- Implemented management reports and dashboards for decision making

-#### **Principais projetos:**
-- **Fleet Tracking System**: Developed web/mobile application for real-time vehicle monitoring

-#### **Resultados alcançados:**
-- Optimized fleet management, reducing operational response time by 45%
-- Implemented intuitive interfaces that facilitated training for new users

 ## 🎓 Education & Background

 - **Computer Science** - Universidade Salvador (UNIFACS) (2019 - 2022)
-- **TCC**: *ClockCognitivo* — Support system for people with cognitive problems, focusing on accessibility and usability (Technologies: Ionic, HTML, SCSS)
+- **TCC**: *ClockCognitivo* — Support system for people with cognitive problems, focusing on accessibility and usability (Technologies: Ionic, HTML, SCSS).

 ## 💬 Let's Talk About

-- Advanced front-end development
-- Design patterns and software architecture
-- AI integration in web applications
-- Performance optimization
-- Agile methods and project management
-- Games, movies, anime, and music production
+- Production games, movies, anime, and music

 ---